 It’s all about the people who bring it to you and if they are the right people.
 I enjoy a more classic style of filmmaking.
 I like the old way of doing it—not fast, but proper filmmaking.
 I’m also probably doing a role in (action drama) For Hire, if we get that going at Universal.
 That’s to play the wife, so it’s all dependent on the male lead.

-Do you make your home in the United States or the UK?
+your home in the United States or the UK?

 I split my time between London and L.A., and New York, obviously, because it’s where I grew up.
 I’m in London a lot these days.
 I have a place there and a place in LA.
 I find a nice balance between the two, with the culture, the weather, the seasons, the people and all that.
 In LA, we have the great weather and this is where the business is.
 I’ve lived here for about eight years on and off.
 I came out here first when I was a teenager.
 I’ve been going back and forth to New York, and I even lived in Paris along the way.
 I’ve kept the house here so it’s nice to have that option.